 S172(1) statement

-financial year ending 31 March 2022
+financial year ending 31 March 2024

-The following section 172(1) statement and statement on employee involvement and commitment, which is referred to in the section 172(1) statement, are extracted from the Company’s strategic report and directors report (respectively) for the year ended 31 March 2022.
-These reports were approved by the board of directors on 25 July 2022.
+The following section 172(1) statement and statement on employee involvement and commitment, which is referred to in the section 172(1) statement, are extracted from the Company’s strategic report and directors report (respectively) for the year ended 31 March 2024.
+These reports were approved by the board of directors on 24 September 2024.

-172(1) statement
+172(1) Statement

 In accordance with section 172 of the Companies Act 2006 each of the directors acts in the way that he or she considers, in good faith, would most likely promote the success of the Company for the benefit of its members as a whole.